tarwn/lessthandot-hugo/blogs/content/posts/2012-12-08-foreign-keys.md

 TestForeignIndex	NULL	HEAP
 </pre>

 As you can see no indexes have been added to the tables.
 Should you add indexes?
-In order to answer that let&#8217;s see what would happen if you did add indexes.
+In order to answer that let's see what would happen if you did add indexes.
 Joins would perform faster since it can traverse the index instead of the whole table to find the matching join conditions.
 Updates and deletes will be faster as well since the index can be used to find the foreign keys rows to update or delete (remember this depends if you specified CASCADE or NO ACTION when you create the foreign key constraint)

 So to answer the question, yes, I think you should index the foreign key columns